 Martyn studied at Chetham’s School of Music before accepting a place at the Trevor Wye Studio, funded by a Graucob Award.
 He continued his studies at the Guildhall School of Music and Drama, and was subsequently awarded a double entrance scholarship by the Royal Academy of Music, where he completed the Masters programme.
 Martyn studied with Edward Beckett, Sam Coles, Michael Cox, Kate Hill, Paul Edmund-Davies, Averil Williams and Trevor Wye, and Baroque and Classical flutes with Lisa Beznosiuk, Rachel Brown and Stephen Preston.

-Martyn recently completed a PhD in performance practice at the University of Birmingham.
+Martyn completed a PhD in performance practice at the University of Birmingham, in 2014.
 His doctoral research focused on aspects of ‘tone’ in early nineteenth-century English performance practice.
 The research uniquely assesses the interrelationship which existed between performance, pedagogy and instrumental design in the work of Charles Nicholson (1795-1837).
 It represents the first detailed study of the form and function of tone-colour, vibrato and the glide within the performance practice of the period He is a past recipient of the British Land Award (2003), Jean Vincent Award (Dalcroze Society UK) and winner of Barber, Barton, Cunningham, Goldsborough, Jerwood and MBF scholarships.

 Martyn has presented academic papers, research seminars and lecture recitals for the Royal Musical Association, Society for Musicology in Ireland, University of Birmingham, and at the International Conference on Nineteenth-Century Music.